nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/analyze.md

     --make-pheno: tells PLINK to look at the coatColor.pheno file for phenotype information and sets the alternative phenotype to "yellow"

-    --reference-allele: sets the A1 or alternative allele using the file alt_alleles
+    --reference-allele: sets the A1 or minor allele using the file minor_alleles

     --allow-no-sex: since our dataset does NOT have a "sex" field, this option allows plink to ignore the missing sex field